Tuesday, August 28, 2012

 At our heartfelt tribulations.

 Vaginov, who started under Gumilev as a member of “Singing Seashell” (Zvuchaschaya Rakovina, the last Akmeist society) was untypical in many other respects.
 Unlike other members of Oberiy, who were future-oriented in their creative activity, he was looking up to the past.
 One of the expressions of this outlook was prose poem "The monastery of Our Lord, the Apollo."
-This searing attitude towards history allies him with Cavafy though there is no reason to expect he was acquainted with his work.
+This searing attitude towards history allies him with Cavafy though there is no reason to expect that he was acquainted with his work.

 Sunday, August 5, 2012